Decision Intelligence Platform

 OpenRules allows business users (subject matter experts with no programming experience) to create, test, and maintain operational decision models.
 Usually, a decision model consists of a business glossary that describes certain business goals/subgoals surrounded by decision tables that specify the business logic of these goals/subgoals.

 Learn by Examples.
 The best way to learn how to create decision models is to analyze existing examples.
-After OpenRules installation, you can see the following folders with various examples:
+After successful installation, you may start working with various examples available from sub-folders of the folder “openrules.samples”:

 You may start with the following simple decision models: